Date Approved by Council: April 11, 2018

 ARTICLE III – ENABLING CONSTITUTIONAL PROVISION

-The GPC is established by the authority vested in the Council by Article VIII.1 of the Constitution of the Society.
-Said Article as it may subsequently be revised or amended, is hereby incorporated into these Bylaws by reference.
-In accordance with Article XII of the Society Constitution, the GPC is also governed by the Society Bylaws, which are also incorporated herein by reference.
+The GPC is established by the authority vested in the Council by Article VIII of the Constitution and Bylaws and associated Policies and Procedures of the Society.
+Said documents as may subsequently be revised or amended, are hereby incorporated into these Bylaws by reference.

 ARTICLE IV – MEMBERSHIP